nikitavoloboev/data/sharing/sharing.md

 I love tracking various things for my own reference.

 ## [My life](../looking-back/looking-back.md)
-I also share and review my life in this wiki here.
+I share and review my life in this wiki here.
 Acts as a little personal journal I love to look back on with time.